fforw/react-shim/README.md

 The web directory contains a very simple HTML scaffold that loads one of the react distribution bundles and the compiled source bundle.

+The react distribution files for react 0.13.3 are just included in this example.
+You might want to set up your project by defining a regular dependency to "react" and copying the wanted distribution files from the "dist" folder of the react module.

 ## Usage ##

 ```bash